Looking for an Effective Way to Unclog a Drain? Try a Blow Bag!

 - Soaps and shampoos

 - And more!

 Whatever is causing the issue, your plumbing will let you know when something has gone wrong.
 It’s all about knowing how to read the signs:

 - Water backing up.
 Ever flushed a toilet or run a sink only to find that your shower drain is now blowing used water up through the drain?
 This is a clear sign that you have a blockage that needs to be addressed right away!

 - Slow draining.
-Often the first sign that something is amiss is if your drains seem to take water down at a slower, creeping pace.
+Often the first sign that something is amiss is if your drains seem to take the water down at a slower, creeping pace.
 This means there is a blockage building up in your system.
-It’s only a matter of time before this compounds into a full-out stoppage.
+It’s only a matter of time before these compounds into a full-out stoppage.

 - Foul odors.
 Sewage smell is unmistakable.
 When you get an unpleasant, faintly rotting stench coming from your drains it’s time for a professional cleaning.

 - Toilet overflow.
 If a flush isn’t quite doing what it should and your Phoenix home’s plunger just isn’t cutting it, you likely have a blockage deeper in the sewer line.
 This is definitely caused to call in a professional!

 Contact our Phoenix plumbers to schedule drain cleaning today!

 Choose AC by J’s Expert Plumbers for Drain Cleaning in Phoenix